More Women Take CEO Jobs But Parity Still Decades Away

 1

-While we’re pleased to see the corporate world making progress toward gender parity in CEO roles, it’s happening too slowly.
+While it’s positive to see the corporate world making some progress toward gender parity in CEO roles, it’s happening far too slowly.
 At the current rate of change, the world’s leading stock indices won’t see the same number of men and women in CEO seats until the next century.

 As higher levels of volatility and uncertainty in G7 economies persist, we expect annual CEO turnover to remain high in the years to come.
-If managed deliberately, this could help accelerate the world toward more equal gender representation in senior leadership.
+This potentially opens the door to a greater number of women candidates and could help accelerate the world toward more equal gender representation in senior leadership.

 What does this mean for companies?

-High CEO turnover is a challenge for companies.
 When a CEO leaves, it can disrupt operations and create uncertainty for employees and investors.
-Companies need to be prepared for CEO turnover and have a plan to ensure a smooth transition.
+In light of these trends, it will become increasingly important for companies to prepare for CEO turnover and have the succession plans in place to ensure a smooth transition.

-A CEO succession plan should identify which of the organization’s current leaders have the potential, with the right support and development, to become CEO.
-It should also outline what it will take to prepare each candidate for the role.
+A CEO succession plan should identify which of the organization’s current leaders have the potential to become CEO and what support and development is required to prepare them for the role.

 While CEO turnover presents a challenge for companies, it’s also an opportunity.
-When a CEO leaves, it’s a chance for the company to reset and bring in leadership capable of delivering the next phase of its evolution.
-Companies that can manage CEO turnover effectively can and should emerge stronger than ever.
+When a CEO leaves, the company is in a better position to reset and reevaluate its longer-term position.
+It can then identify and appoint the best leadership to deliver the next phase of its evolution.
+Companies that manage CEO turnover effectively are likely to emerge stronger than ever.

 Explore the full CEO turnover data